The Plan B Foundation, Co-Founder | Sedona Wolf Week, Co-Founder & Co-Presenter | I AM WOLF NATION™, Co-Founder

-Betsy Klein founded Plan B to Save Wolves in 2016 along with Timon Pratt.
-Initially leveraging her 25-year background in Marketing and Communications, the genesis of Plan B was aimed at helping other nonprofits that specifically supported wolves and wolf dogs with marketing, development/fundraising and board development.
-Under her leadership the foundation has quickly expanded in both scope and reach becoming nationally recognized as an extremely effective grass roots animal advocacy organization.
+Betsy Klein founded Plan B to Save Wolves in 2016, along with Timon Pratt.
+Initially leveraging her 25-year background in Marketing and Communications, Plan B's mission was to help other nonprofits that supported wolves and wolf dogs with marketing, development/fundraising, and board development.
+Under her leadership, the foundation has quickly expanded in both scope and reach, becoming nationally recognized as an extremely effective grassroots animal advocacy organization.

-In its brief history Plan B has been involved with the rescue of over 220 wolf dogs, provided much-needed funds to over 25 wolf rescue organizations and individuals, developed and co-produced Sedona Wolf Week with Apex Protection Project, launched I AM WOLF NATION®, lobbied at the Arizona State capitol on behalf of a bill to increase penalties for animal abuse and advocated locally, regionally and nationally for numerous other conservation efforts.
+In its brief four-year history, Plan B has been involved with the rescue of 250 wolf dogs and provided much-needed funds to over 30 wolf rescue organizations.
+They produce Sedona Wolf Week annually with Apex Protection Project, launched I AM WOLF NATION™, and lobby locally, regionally, and nationally for numerous animal welfare and wildlife issues.

-Prior to Plan B she spent the last 25 years of her professional career in marketing, advertising and sales promotion, including event planning and execution, sponsorship and relationship development and public speaking engagements.
-Her client portfolio over the years has included well known international brands and in 2010 she formed her own company, The SmartGal Marketing Services.
+Before Plan B, she spent the last 25 years of her professional career in marketing, advertising, and sales promotion, including event planning and execution, sponsorship and relationship development, and public speaking engagements.
+Over the years, her client portfolio has included well-known international brands, and in 2010, she formed her own company.

 The diversity of her background includes working with numerous nonprofit organizations as a Board member, volunteer, project leader, or staff.
 She was Marketing Chair on the Board of Directors for the Susan G. Komen Breast Cancer Foundation in Orange County, CA, where her leadership team executed the sixth-largest Race for the Cure event in the nation, breaking the previous year's fundraising goal.